EdDataScienceEES/tutorial-JessHogg/index.md

 ## Tutorial Aims:
 1. To have an overall understanding of the package igraph
 2. To become confident with creating, manipulating and analysing graphs
-3. To become confident in visualisation skills
+3. To learn effective visualisation skills

 ## Tutorial Steps:
 #### <a href="#1"> 1.
 Introduction to igraph and Basics</a>